France fines British boats as fishing dispute escalates | Law-Order

 - United Kingdom

-French authorities fined two British fishing vessels and “immobilized” one of them overnight in a port, France's maritime minister announced Thursday as a dispute over fishing licenses between the countries on both sides of the English Channel intensified.
+French authorities fined two British fishing vessels and kept one in port overnight Thursday amid a worsening dispute over fishing licenses that has stoked tensions following the UK's departure from the European Union.

-The French Sea Ministry said in a statement that the fines resulted from new boat checks that are “part of the tightening of controls in the Channel, in the context of discussions on licenses with the United Kingdom and the European Commission.”
-“We are reinforcing the checks,” Minister of the Sea Annick Girardin told French radio network.
-RTL “One (vessel) was fined for refusing to let the check take place, and the other one didn't have the right to fish in the zone because it didn't have a license.”
-France's Europe minister, Clement Beaune, said Thursday that France “will do systematic controls, customs, sanitary, security checks at sea for British vessels, We will have zero tolerance, zero indulgence.”
-France announced Wednesday that it would bar British fishing boats from some French ports starting next week if no deal is reached with the U.K. in a dispute over fishing licenses.
-It also suggested it might restrict energy supplies to the Channel Islands, British Crown dependencies that lie off the coast of France.

-The U.K. said the threat appeared to breach international law and vowed to retaliate if Paris went through with the move.
+Britain's government warned France that it would it retaliate if French officials followed through on threats made late Wednesday to block British boats from some French ports and tighten checks on UK vessels.
+France also suggested it might restrict energy supplies to the Channel Islands, British Crown dependencies that lie off the coast of France.

-“France's threats are disappointing and disproportionate, and not what we would expect from a close ally and partner,” the U.K. said.

-It said the measures “do not appear to be compatible” with the U.K.-EU Brexit withdrawal agreement “and wider international law, and, if carried through, will be met with an appropriate and calibrated response.”
-Since the U.K. left the economic orbit of the European Union at the start of the year, relations between London and Paris have become increasingly frayed.
+“We believe these are disappointing and disproportionate, and not what we'd expect from a close ally and partner,'' UK Environment Secretary George Eustice told lawmakers.
+“The measures being threatened do not appear to be compatible with the trade and cooperation agreement or wider international law, and if carried through will be met with an appropriate and calibrated response.”
+Since the UK left the economic orbit of the EU at the start of the year, relations between London and Paris have become increasingly frayed as the nations on either side of the English Channel sought to sort out a post-Brexit path.

-The French ministers for Europe and for maritime affairs said in a joint statement Wednesday that if no agreement is reached by Nov.
-2, France will bar British fishing boats from designated ports and tighten customs, security and other controls on any British boats and trucks traveling between France and Britain.

-France said it also “doesn't exclude” measures in the coming weeks that would target energy supplies to Britain, the statement said.
-Attal specified that meant the Channel Islands, which are closer to French shores than British ones and rely heavily on electricity supplied by the French grid.

 “We have worked with the British, we gave them all the requested data, documents, information to back these (license) requests,” Attal said.
 “Our patience has reached its limits today.”
-Britain says it has granted 98% of fishing license applications from European vessels, but there is a dispute over 31 vessels which the U.K. says did not supply evidence to support their applications.
+Britain disputes that.
+The government says it has granted 98% of fishing license applications from European vessels, but there is a dispute over 31 vessels which the UK says did not supply evidence to support their applications.

+It was against this backdrop that French authorities fined the two British boats, one for failing to comply with checks by police and the other for not holding a proper license.

+The French Sea Ministry said in a statement that the fines resulted from bolstered boating and license checks that are “part of the tightening of controls in the Channel, in the context of discussions on licenses with the United Kingdom and the European Commission.”
+“We have been extremely patient...Our fishermen have been extremely responsible,'' France's Europe minister, Clement Beaune, told French TV news channel CNews.
+“And so, from November 2, it's over.
+We will engage in dialogue if the British want to, but we are taking retaliatory measures.”
+As part of the retaliatory measures, France “doesn't exclude” actions that would target energy supplies to Britain, Beaune and French Minister of the Sea Annick Girardin said in a joint statement.
+Government spokesman Attal specified that the threat applied to the Channel Islands, which are closer to French shores than British ones and rely heavily on electricity supplied by the French grid.

+Girardin clarified Thursday that France would not cut electricity to the Channel Islands but would likely follow the path of imposing sanctions, “especially on tariffs that we could amend.”
+She did not elaborate.

-Jersey, which is only 14 miles (22 kilometers) off the French coast, is a British Crown dependency outside of the U.K. As such, it has its own powers over who is allowed to fish in its territorial waters.
-It has granted licenses based on its interpretation of the U.K.-EU trade deal, and has accused France of acting disproportionately.
+Jersey, which is only 14 miles (22 km) off the French coast, is a British Crown dependency outside of the UK.
+As such, it has its own powers over who is allowed to fish in its territorial waters.
+It has granted licenses based on its interpretation of the UK-EU trade deal, and has accused France of acting disproportionately.

+Barrie Deas, from the UK's National Federation of Fishermen's Organizations said the “tit-for-tat” actions are “unhelpful''.

+''It may be normal enforcement action, but against the background of the threatening noises coming from the French government, it's very concerning,'' Deas told the BBC.
+“France seems determined to escalate this issue about licenses, and I suppose we have to wonder why.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)